sottey/dashuni/README.md

 **Flags:**
 - `--input, -i` : Path to your universal site JSON
 - `--mapping, -m` : Path to the Go text/template mapping file
-- `--output, -o` : Where to write the rendered config
+- `--output, -o` : Path to write the rendered config

 ---

 #### 2️⃣ validate

-Check that your universal JSON schema is valid.
+Check that your universal JSON schema is valid:

 ```
 dashuni validate --input sample.json